 Just click the project name and the editing form will appear.
 Type the new name and click Save.

-Project name can change the Captain and Admin only.
+Project names can change the Captain and Admin only.

 Set up the due via Due date under the project name.